Platforms - Rolling Scaffold

 - Ensure that each wheel or castor is equipped with brakes to prevent rolling and swivelling.

-- Lock the caster brakes before climbing onto scaffold.
+- Lock the caster brakes before climbing onto the scaffold.

-- Secure or remove all material, equipment and personnel from platform before moving it.
+- Secure or remove all material, equipment and personnel from the platform before moving it.

 - Push towards the base when moving.

 - Use the built-in access ladders to reach the platform.